 You can make a quite natural, eco friendly, and relatively cheap reed diffuser on your own, no need to buy expensive ones or use nasty chemicals.
+Try and make your own reed diffuser kit at home.

 Reed diffusers can be made with homemade perfume, by blending ethyl alcohol with your favorite fragrance or essential oil.
 Add a bit of carrier oil, preferably one without any scent like sweet almond oil, to prolong your reed diffuser perfume, as with alcohol only it quickly evaporates.